-The Holding Company's Management and Board of Directors are responsible for the other information The other information comprises the information included in the Annual report, but does not include the financial statements and our auditor's report thereon.
+The Holding Company's Management and Board of Directors are responsible for the other information.
+The other information comprises the information included in the Holding Company's Annual report, but does not include the financial statements and our auditor's report thereon.